 Recommendations for Prescribed Burning

-delay burns until acceptable weather and fuel moisture conditions exist,
+- Delay burns until acceptable weather and fuel moisture conditions exist.

-extinguish all smoking materials before nightfall,
+- Complete burns quickly, and extinguish smoking materials before nightfall.

 For More Information